xforever1313/roclongboarding.info/_posts/2020-9-7-ErieCanalClinton.md

 cool_lines:
     - name: "Clinton Ave to Lock 33"
-      coords: "./_gpxdata/ErieCanalClintonLock33.gpx"
+      coords: "./gpxdata/erie_canal_clinton_lock_33.gpx"

 ---

-This is all about the Erie Canal Trail between Clinto Ave and Lock 33!!!
+This is all about the Erie Canal Trail between Clinton Ave and Lock 33!!!

 WOOOOOOO!